 Do you need help with tax credits?
 New HMRC web chat service available

-HMRC have recently launched web chat – a new online service which allows you to have a one-on-one online conversation with an adviser.
+HMRC's web chat service allows you to have a one-on-one online conversation with an adviser.
 It is now available to help tax credit claimants.
-Webchat is a welcome development and this article gives some guidance on how to use the service.
+Web chat is a welcome development and this article gives some guidance on how to use the service.

 What is web chat?